Travel Guide to Madeira Island, Portugal: 4-Day Itinerary

 Funchal Parks

-After a day of walking up and down mountain paths, nothing beats a relaxing picnic in one of Funchal's parks.
+After a day of walking up and down mountain paths, I wanted nothing more than a relaxing picnic in one of Funchal's parks.
 Local parks are one of my favorite places to visit when traveling, as they offer a glimpse into the everyday life of the locals.
 There are several parks in Funchal that make a wonderful place to relax and enjoy the sunshine.

 A large group of people gather for a performance in an outdoor amphitheater.
 This is located in a park with tall variety of trees circling the theater.
 There is a cafe in the distance with umbrellas where people are sat, enjoying their refreshments